turiphro/NoSQLlab/README.md

 Every database has a Hello World setup with
 [Docker compose](https://docs.docker.com/compose/) to run on any OS.
-All databases have these example scripts:
+All databases have some example scripts that try to highlight some of the strengths and peculiarities:

 - `./propagate.sh`: (big) data generation, to have some data
 - `./aggregate.sh`: perform some exemplar aggregation on the data

 Read the corresponding README for the database for specific instructions.